 In The Refrigerator

-Shio Koji will be last in the refrigerator for about 6 months.
+Shio Koji can be stored in a refrigerator for up to 6 months.

-Use a clean spoon to scoop every time, and do not leave it in the container.
+Use a clean spoon each time use, and avoid keeping the spoon in the container.

 In The Freezer

-You can freeze koji rice, and it won’t be frozen completely.
+You can freeze Shio-koji, and it’s easy to use since it won’t be frozen completely.

 Fermentation can be stopped in a freezer.
 However, the flavor will gradually be lost, so you should use it within 6 months.